vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. (Optional) Specify identity management with OIDC or LDAP.
 For the purpose of this document, identity management integration is deactivated.

-    If you would like to enable identity management, see **Enable and Configure Identity Management During Management Cluster Deployment** section in the Tanzu Kubernetes Grid Integration with Pinniped Deployment Guide.
+    If you would like to enable identity management, see **Enable and Configure Identity Management During Management Cluster Deployment** section in the [Tanzu Kubernetes Grid Integration with Pinniped Deployment Guide](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-iam-configure-id-mgmt.html).

     ![Identity management for management cluster](img/tko-on-vsphere-nsxt/tkg-installer-11.png)

 1. Select the OS image that will be used for the management cluster deployment.

-    > **Note** This list will appear empty if you don’t have a compatible template present in your environment.
+    > **Note** This list appears empty if you don’t have a compatible template present in your environment.
 Refer steps provided in [Import Base Image template for TKG Cluster deployment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-prep-vsphere.html).

     ![OS image for management cluster](img/tko-on-vsphere-nsxt/tkg-installer-12.png)